Top Six Beaches in Broome You Need to Visit in 2025

 Last Updated:

-Broome has some spectacular beaches, possibly some of the best in Western Australia!
-The beaches of Broome are quite varied but all offer great spots to cool off at.
 In no particular order, here are six of the best beaches in Broome (plus a bonus at the end)…

-Of all the beaches of Broome, Cable Beach is one of the most well known and iconic places in Broome!
+Of all the beaches of Broome, Cable Beach is one of the most well-known and iconic places in Broome!

 One of the most popular things to do in Broome is to take a camel ride along Cable Beach at sunset – what a unique way to enjoy an iconic Broome sunset!
+As you might imagine, Cable Beach is a popular sunset spot.

-TIP – You can drive down to the beach and head “north of the rocks” from the path in front of the Cable Beach Resort.
+TIP: You can drive down to the beach and head “north of the rocks” from the path in front of the Cable Beach Resort.
 You will need a 4WD or AWD to do this (or you can walk up the beach on foot).

 Can you swim at Cable Beach?